MaximilianRekuts/MaximilianRekuts/README.md

 - 👋 Hi, I’m @MaximilianRekuts
 - 👀 I’m interested in everything in and around data analysis and data engineering
-- 🌱 I’m currently studying data engineering
+- 🌱 I’m currently advancing my knowledge in Python
-- 💞️ I’m looking to collaborate on data engineering project
+- 💞️ I’m looking to collaborate on data engineering and analytics engineering projects
 - 📫 How to reach me: maximilian.rekuts@gmail.com